RichLin56/Semantic-Segmentation/README.md

 This repository is a pytorch implementation of semantic segmentation models.
 It comes with a general dataloader and functions for data transforming and augmentation based on numpy and scikit-image.
 This repository aims at providing a small framework to easily train and test semantic segmentation models.

+#### Caution
+This repository is not maintained on a daily basis an is very likely to contain some mistakes since i'm using it rarely.
+If you stumble upon this repo, you might find some code fragments interesting after all.
+If so, do not hesitate to use them in your own code.

 ## Requirements
 #### Python >= 3.7, CUDA Toolkit 10.1